XiaoLin1995/vue-transition-router/README.md

     path: "/",
     name: "Home",
     meta: {
-      transition: "", // Empty string can cancel the transition },
+      transition: "", // Empty string can cancel the transition.
+If not set, it will be the default value },
     component: () => import("../views/home.vue"),
   },